What Are Whales Doing With Valero Energy - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Valero Energy options trades today is 1483.42 with a total volume of 2,285.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Valero Energy's big money trades within a strike price range of $90.0 to $150.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Valero Energy's whale activity within a strike price range from $55.0 to $165.0 in the last 30 days.

 Valero Energy Option Volume And Open Interest Over Last 30 Days